 This is a unique Linux distribution for KDE Plasma.
 I wanted to add this to this list because of only the out-of-the-box looks it provides.
 Nitrux is a Linux distribution based on Debian’s unstable SID branch.
 This only provides a customized KDE Plasma desktop that is enhanced with “plasmoids”, and Kvantum themes.
 Technically, the desktop is called NX-Desktop, a KDE Plasma variant with all those look and feel changes.
 This Linux distribution provides the latest KDE Plasma tech based on the Debian unstable branch and uses AppImage for application deployments.

 - One of the best-customized versions of the KDE Plasma desktop is available out of the box.

 - Aesthetically pleasing with Nitrix icons and themes with the power of Kvuntum.

-- Support of AppImage
+- Support of AppImage.

-- Sometimes it is unstable due to the Debian SID branch
+- Sometimes, it is unstable due to the Debian SID branch.

-- Complete dependency on AppImage sometimes creates a problem
+- Complete dependency on AppImage sometimes creates a problem.

 The final distribution I would like to mention here is KaOS because of its uniqueness.
-KaOS is a specially designed Linux distribution that provides bleeding-edge KDE Plasma desktop with a special focus on Qt and KDE.
+KaOS is a specially designed Linux distribution that provides a bleeding-edge KDE Plasma desktop with a special focus on Qt and KDE.
 It is a rolling release Linux distribution and not based on Ubuntu/Fedora.
 It is an independent Linux distribution.
-Furthermore, it provides packages via in-house repositories that provides an extra quality over direct packages from Arch Linux.
+Furthermore, it provides packages via in-house repositories that provide extra quality over direct packages from Arch Linux.
 It is only available for 64-bit systems.

 - Well-designed KDE Plasma ready to use for new users

-- Rolling release with in-house repository gives latest KDE Plasma with extra quality in terms of stability
+- Rolling release with in-house repository gives the latest KDE Plasma with extra quality in terms of stability

 Honorary Mentions of other KDE Plasma-based Linux distributions